What kind of samples can I can submit for sequencing?

 Do I have to cite the GSC for the sequencing work performed when I publish my research?
 How should I cite work performed by the GSC?

-Where intellectual contributions have been made by researchers at the GSC, collaborators are required to discuss potential and pending publications based on these contributions with the relevant GSC scientists or staff to identify appropriate coauthorship.
-This will ensure that our scientists and staff receive the appropriate credit for their work, and enable them to advance their careers.
+- Where intellectual contributions have been made by the GSC, collaborators are required to discuss potential and pending publications based on these contributions with the relevant GSC scientists or staff to identify appropriate co-authorship.

 What are the Histone modification core marks provided by the GSC?